ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 newMessagesThere()
 =============================

+Function Description and Working:
 This Functions returns a boolean value (True or False).
-If there are new messages (unread messages), it returns True.
+If there are new messages (unread messages), it returns True, otherwise False.
 It uses the red color notification dot on WhatsApp icon to acheive this.
 So this function is available only for WhatsApp Desktop Application in Windows and Mac, and not for WhatsApp Web.